alvara/ecotowari-website/README.md

   <br />

   <strong align="center">
     Ecotowari is a green initiative to reduce paper waste.
-Our goal is to free Japan mailboxes from unsolicited flyers.
+    Our goal is to free Japan mailboxes from unsolicited flyers through the use of a simple branded sticker.
     Think of it as a real-life spam filter!
 <br/><br/>
    <a href="https://github.com/alvara/ecotowari/issues">Report Bug</a>・
    <a href="https://github.com/alvara/ecotowari/issues">Request Feature</a>